THE WHISTLE STOP CANTEEN

 Paperback & Kindle Available now!

-The Whistle Stop Canteen is my 4th novel and, like On The Homefront, is based on the true story of American women during WW2.
+My award-winning 4th novel, The Whistle Stop Canteen, like On The Homefront, is based on the true story of American women during WW2.
 Set against the backdrop of the North Platte (NE) Servicemen's Canteen, The Whistle Stop Canteen is the story of Maggie and Tom and how...A wartime train station encounter changes a lifetime...

 After losing her fiancé in WW1, Margaret Parker settled into a quiet, lonely life as the town librarian in North Platte, NE.
 After the US enters WW2, Margaret volunteers as the historian for the Servicemen’s Canteen organized by the women of North Platte.
 When Captain Tom Carver strolls into the Canteen, he’s immediately drawn to Maggie and works hard to woo her, via letters, as he heads off to war.
 While reluctantly falling in love long-distance, Maggie also opens her heart to the teen-aged girl she supervises and the townswomen working beside her, while fearing for the lives of the servicemen and women she meets at the Canteen.
 When Tom springs a surprise on her, and then winds up MIA, Maggie must come to grips with her fear of another loss.
 Relying on her new family and friends, she must take a chance on love, if she wants to make a life for herself after the war is over.